 A Friend-level museum membership ($300) or above is required to join; a Curator’s Circle membership is recommended.

-Art Here and Now: Studio Forum (AHAN) is a collectors’ group which focuses on emerging Los Angeles-based artists.
-AHAN members join LACMA curators for a weekend of local artist studio visits followed by a forum, focused on in-depth conversation regarding the artwork viewed by the group.
+Art Here and Now: Studio Forum (AHAN) is a collectors’ group focused on emerging Los Angeles-based artists.
+AHAN members join LACMA curators for a weekend of local artist studio visits, followed by a forum for in-depth conversation regarding the artwork viewed by the group.
 Based on the forum, artworks are then acquired for the museum’s permanent collection.

-AHAN is led by Rita Gonzalez, curator and acting head of Contemporary Art, and Christine Y. Kim, curator of Contemporary Art.
-Annual dues directly support AHAN acquisitions.
+AHAN is led by Rita Gonzalez, curator and head of Contemporary Art, Jennie King, associate curator of Contemporary Art, José Luis Blondet, curator of Special Initiatives, and Dhyandra Lawson, assistant curator of Contemporary Art.
+Annual dues directly support AHAN acquisitions

 Over the past five decades, AHAN has identified promising Los Angeles artists early in their careers.
-Previous acquisitions through AHAN (and its predecessor, the Young Talent Award) have included works by Mark Bradford, Chris Burden, Aaron Curry, Llyn Foulkes, Friedrich Kunath, Rubén Ortiz-Torres, Lara Schnitger, and Pae White, among many other outstanding artists.
-Learn more about recent acquisitions: 2013, 2014, 2015, 2016, 2017 and 2018.
+Previous acquisitions through AHAN (and its predecessor, the Young Talent Award) include works by Mark Bradford, Chris Burden, Llyn Foulkes, Rubén Ortiz-Torres, Lara Schnitger, Gala Porras-Kim, Tanya Aguiñiga, Cauleen Smith, and Maya Stovall, among many other outstanding artists.
+Learn more about recent acquisitions: 2013, 2014, 2015, 2016, 2017, 2018, 2020, 2021, and 2022.

 More Info: 323 857-6558 | firstname.lastname@example.org